el23ddg/Python-projects/README.md

 #### How it works
 - The program uses the qrcode library to create the QR code.
 - The QR code is styled with:
-a.
-Version: 1 (determines the complexity and size of the QR code).
+a) Version: 1 (determines the complexity and size of the QR code).
-b.
-Box Size: 5 (defines the size of each square in the QR grid).
+b) Box Size: 5 (defines the size of each square in the QR grid).
-c.
-Border: 5 (sets the width of the border around the QR code).
+c) Border: 5 (sets the width of the border around the QR code).
 - The QR code is rendered as an image with:
-a.
-Fill Color: Black
+a) Fill Color: Black
-b.
-Background Color: White
+b) Background Color: White
 Finally, the QR code is saved as a .png image file.